 Summary and conclusions

-Even though Spotify made over four billion euros in revenues, the company reported a net loss of €378 million.
-Spotify business model is still evolving, and it might well emphasize more and more on its ad-supported service to grow its revenues.
+- Even though Spotify made over four billion euros in revenues, the company reported a net loss of €378 million.
+Spotify’s business model is still evolving, and it might well emphasize more and more on its ad-supported service to grow its revenues.

-An interesting aspect is that even though Spotify is driven by AI, one of the most popular features – that drives most of thehours on the platform – is the user-generated playlists that represented about 36% of monthly hours!
+- An interesting aspect is that even though Spotify is driven by AI, one of the most popular features – that drives most of the content hours on the platform – is the user-generated playlists that represented about 36% of monthly content hours back in 2017!

-Reference for the article financials and corporate information: Spotify Financial Prospectus
+Reference for the article financials and corporate information: Spotify S-1 and Spotify 10K 2019

 Handpicked related articles: